-Changes in accounting policies in relation to the adoption of International Financial Reporting Standards (IFRS) - IFRS 16 - Leases Refer also to Notes 1(b), 1(h) and 19

-The Group early adopted IFRS 16 "Leases" during the financial year, which replaced International Accounting Standard 17 Leases.
+Changes in accounting policies in relation to the adoption of International Financial Reporting Standards (IFRS) - IFRS 16 - Leases Refer also to Notes 1(b), 1(h) and 19 The Group early adopted IFRS 16 "Leases" during the financial year, which replaced International Accounting Standard 17 Leases.
 Under IFRS 16, a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-Under IAS 17, a lessee was required to make a distinction between a finance lease (on balance sheet) and an operating lease (off balance sheet).
-IFRS 16 requires a lessee to recognise a lease liability reflecting future lease payments and a 'right-of-use asset' for virtually all lease contracts.
+Under IAS Our aud • Rev pol: for and expected the service of the s between a finance lease (on balance sheet) and an operating lease (off balance sheet).
+IFRS 16 requires a lessee to recognise a lease liability reflecting future lease payments and a 'rightof-use asset' for virtually all lease contracts.